Curtis Flowers: First trial and appeals (1997–2000)

 Flowers was first tried in 1997, before Judge Clarence E. Morgan III.
 The prosecutor decided to try Flowers for the death of the store owner, Bertha Tardy, as occurring in the course of a robbery.
 This would increase the penalty for conviction, making the defendant eligible for the death penalty.
 The prosecution said that bloody footprints found at the crime scene were a size 10½, the same as that worn by Flowers.
 They were identified as Fila's Grant Hill style, which witnesses said Flowers had been wearing that morning.

-In addition, prosecution witnesses testified that projectiles found at the crime scene were most likely from a .380 caliber weapon, the same as a gun stolen from Flowers's uncle on the morning of the murders.
+In addition, prosecution witnesses testified that projectiles found at the crime scene were most likely from a .380-caliber pistol, the same as a gun stolen from Flowers's uncle on the morning of the murders.
 Forensic evidence revealed gunpowder residue on Flowers's hand. $400 was found to be missing from the till, and $235 was found in Flowers's headboard.
 According to two of Flowers's cellmates in the first jail in which he was held, Flowers admitted to them that he had stolen the money and committed the murders.
 Flowers denied this.
 Of the original two witnesses to the confession, both later retracted their testimony.
 A third witness alleged a later confession by Flowers when the both of them were in a different prison, after the first trial, but that witness also later recanted.

 Flowers maintained that he was innocent of the murders and said he never admitted any crimes to his cellmates.
 He stated he had simply stopped going to the job and did not know he had been fired.
 He said he was wearing Nike shoes that day, the clothes he was wearing did not match the description given by eyewitnesses, and the particulate matter on his hands was due to his having handled fireworks the day before the murders.
 In 1997 he was convicted of the murder of the store owner by an all-white jury and sentenced to death.

 The conviction verdict in the first trial was overturned in 2000 by the Mississippi Supreme Court after Flowers appealed.
 The court held that evidence presented by Evans on behalf of the state was prejudicial because, in presenting evidence for all four murders, it went beyond that necessary to prove the murder of Tardy alone.
 In addition, the prosecutor was held to have asked questions "not in good faith" and "without basis in fact."
 The court remanded the case for a re-trial.